-When there is an imbalance, Abilify either increases or decreases the levels of dopamine or serotonin in the brain.
+Abilify is known to decrease hallucinations and improve concentration.
+When there is a hormonal imbalance, Abilify either increases or decreases the levels of dopamine or serotonin in the brain.
+The drug arbitrates its action by either blocking receptors or by binding to them and inducing an opposite response to the receptor's normal role.
 A large number of patients treated with Abilify were reported to develop the habit of compulsive gambling and got racked up with large amounts of debts.
 Other pathological behaviors like excessive eating, excessive shopping, and Hypersexuality are also noted who started using or increased dosage of Abilify.

 Young patients with depression and elderly patients with dementia consuming Abilify are found to be at a high risk of suicidal thoughts or actions.
 It also increases the risk of developing diabetes.